25th Sunday in Ordinary Time (C)

 Hence, worldly prudence — the stuff of political calculation — needs a spiritual counterpart enlightened by faith and elevated by the Holy Spirit.
 A Dominican priest speaking from the Thomist tradition puts it this way, “Christian prudence is ever at odds with the wisdom of the world.
 For example, it does not judge things solely by the satisfactions or pleasures they afford, nor the material gains they bring.
 [For] Christian prudence also sees things in the light of faith.
 And it makes sure they do not obscure or lead away from our eternal goal.
 It is ever mindful of the question asked by St. Bernard….: ‘What is the value of this for eternity? ’” (Paul A. Duffner; https://www.rosary-center.org/ll51n2.htm).

-True, Christians ought to have some smarts when it comes to handling their earthly affairs, just as their unbelieving counterparts do -- even when that involves us in the messiness of the world, with all its dishonest wealth (G).
-But it’s where Luke ends up that really matters.
-For the gospel never lets us forget how earthly affairs – even the most urgent – must be seen with that bigger picture St. Bernard mentions in mind — one that opens onto eternity, onto the realm of God.
+For yes, Christians ought to have some smarts when it comes to handling their earthly affairs, just as their unbelieving counterparts do -- even when that involves us in the messiness of the world, with all its dishonest wealth (G).
+But it’s where Luke ends up that really matters: the gospel never lets us forget how earthly affairs – even the most urgent – must be seen with that bigger picture St. Bernard mentions in mind — one that opens onto eternity, onto the realm of God.
 That’s why Jesus warns that earthly wealth and power – Mammon -- even when used prudently — so often fail us, and all that ultimately matters is what will secure our welcome into eternal dwellings (cf. G).

 Intercessions (Joe Milner; The Sunday Web Site)